-The Promoters have committed €1,750,000 to the Company to fund Offering Expenses and the Initial Working Capital.
-The Special Shares serve as the Promoters' compensation for these commitments and the significant time and efforts they dedicate to the SPAC-project.
-The Special Shares are held indirectly by the Promoters through a customary legal structure.
+The Sponsors have contractually committed the Committed Capital (i.e. the capital in the maximum aggregate of €1,750,000) to the Company to cover Offering Expenses and the Running Costs, besides the Costs Cover (i.e. 1% of the Proceeds), which amounts shall be both be used to cover for these costs on a 50/50 per cent basis.
+Only after the Costs Cover has been consummated in full, the then remaining amount of the Committed Capital will be used to cover for any further costs related to the Offering and to cover the Running Costs.
+The Special Shares serve as the Sponsors' compensation for these commitments and the significant time and efforts they dedicate to the SPAC-project.
+The Special Shares are held indirectly by the Sponsors through a customary legal structure.
 The Special Shares are shares in the Company held by DSC Holding.
-Entities affiliated to the Promoters hold all shares in DSC Holding and therefore indirectly all Special Shares in the Company.
+Entities affiliated with the Sponsors hold all shares in DSC Holding and therefore indirectly all Special Shares in the Company.